 15 Aug Kinesiology Tape

 Kinesiology tape is becoming increasingly popular, but many people are still unsure how and when to use it.
-I’ll explain LP Support’s versions of Kinesiology tape, known as Maxtaping and Maxtaping A+

 Kinesiology tape in general is designed to decrease pain and facilitate lymphatic draining by creating an effect of lifting the skin.
 The theory describes this effect to then enable more effective blood flow in and out of the area and the sensation of the tape on the skin affecting pain gate pathways.
 To create the effect, the tape is applied to the skin on stretch and allows for full range of movement without any restriction.

-Both versions of Maxtaping are hypoallergenic meaning they are gentle on the skin, however, should skin irritation occur, such itchiness or a rash, discontinue use and consult a doctor.
+Should skin irritation occur, such itchiness or a rash, discontinue use and consult a doctor.